xaionaro-go/kickcom/README.md

-# DEPRECATED
+# To be deprecated

-Kick.com finally published [the API documentation](https://github.com/KickEngineering/KickDevDocs/), and this reverse-engineering project is no longer relevant.
-Instead just use normally implemented packages, based on the provided documentation, e.g.:
+Kick.com finally published [the API documentation](https://github.com/KickEngineering/KickDevDocs/).
+After the required features will be implemented (&published) this package will be deprecated/archived.

+Here are some examples of packages that are implemented based on the offical documentation:
 * https://github.com/Scorfly/gokick
 * https://github.com/glichtv/kick-sdk